TedHusted/awake/awake.md/awake.md

 ###

-Leto is standing with his classmates in a circle that fills the large, plain room.
-In the center of the circle is stand-alone hologram, like the one used in the council meetings.
+Leto is standing with his classmates in a circle around a large, plain room.
+A stand-alone hologram is at the center of the circle, like the one used at the council meeting.
 The hologram shows a series of astral images, designed to bide the time.

 The window on one wall of the room looks out onto a soccer field bordered by a forest.
 The other wall is transparent and shows a hallway, where young Vanir are passing by or entering a room directly across the hall.
 The doorway shimmers shut when the last students enter.
 In the center of the room, the hologram fades to black.
 The outside wall flickers briefly, exposing it as a projection.

-Idisi: There was a time when all of the Vanir reproduced sexually and brought offspring to term like Terran marsupials.
+Idisi: There was a time when all of the Vanir reproduced sexually like Terran marsupials.
+A viable offspring would make the journey from womb to pouch and come to term.

 The hologram presents a collage of Terran organisms and animals reproducing by various means.
-The series progresses from amoebas to apes.
+The series progresses from amoebas to koalas.

 Idisi: As the birth rate fell, we reacted by maintaining the population through cloning.